 9. Xalda Sheep

 Xalda sheep have been reared since 27 BC.
 In their native country, Spain, they are one of the oldest sheep breeds.
-The wool of xalda sheep was once used to produce the tunics worn by the Asturi people.
+The wool of Xalda sheep was once used to produce the tunics worn by the Asturi people.

-Learn More: Fondazioneslowfood
+Learn More: Slow Food Foundation

 10. Xantic Sargo